alonitac/DevOpsBootcampUPES/slides/docker_networking.md

 [comment]: # (!!! data-auto-animate)

-## Libnetwork - the Docker’s native implementation of the CNM
+## Libnetwork - the Docker's native implementation of the CNM

-[Libnetwork](https://github.com/moby/libnetwork) is a library written by Docker’s team, that implements the CNM model.
+[Libnetwork](https://github.com/moby/libnetwork) is a library written by Docker's team, that implements the CNM model.

 - It contains everything needed to create and manage container networks
 - Pluggable model